 Southern Norway (Agder county)

 In Flekkefjord it is possible to hire rail bikes and pedal the 17 kilometers from Flekkefjord to Sira.
 If you plan on cycling all the way, you can expect it to take at least three hours.
 Flekkefjordbanen has a number of tunnels that are both dark and chilly.
-Despite the fact that it was surprisingly strenuous to do the rail biking, we got pretty cold.
 We therefore recommend that you bring enough layers to keep warm.
-Additionally, you may want to bring your own headlamp as the lanterns we borrowed were not strong enough to brighten the track properly inside the tunnels.

-Kvåsfossen Southern Norway Salmon Center lies just over an hour’s drive from Elgtun and offers yet another great nature experience.
-Visitors can see Norway’s longest salmon ladder inside a tunnel and observe the salmon in their natural element through large windows.
+Nasjonalt Villakssenter – Kvåsfossen (National Wild Salmon Center – Kvåsfossen) lies just over an hour’s drive from Elgtun and offers yet another great nature experience.
+Visitors can see Norway’s longest salmon ladder inside a tunnel and observe the wild salmon in their natural element through large windows.
 In addition, the visitor center has exhibitions and a café.
-We thought it was very exciting to see the salmon up close.

 Sogndalsstrand is an old trading post from the 1600s.
 Today, the former trading post is a popular tourist attraction that boasts a hotel, restaurant, gallery, and museum.
 In Sogndalstrand you can stroll around among quaint wooden houses and cozy flowery gardens.
 We recommend a lunch or dinner stop at Folvik café in Sogndalstrand Kulturhotell.

 Eastern Norway (Viken, Innlandet, Oslo, Vestfold and Telemark counties)